Freedomisgood/Freedomisgood/README.md

 ### 👋Hi, This is me.

-I’m currently learning and learning...🌱
+- I’m currently learning and learning... :satisfied:
+- To become better and better... :ok_woman:
+- Let's Go, Let's Go... :dancer: